Holtray History, Family Crest & Coats of Arms

 Early History of the Holtray family

-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Holtray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holtray research.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Holtray History in all our PDF Extended History products and printed products wherever possible.

 Holtray Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.